Gospel Road: A Story of Jesus

 Gospel Road: A Story of Jesus is a 1973 American drama film directed by Robert Elfstrom and written by Johnny Cash and Larry Murray.
 The film stars Johnny Cash, Robert Elfstrom, June Carter Cash, Larry Lee, Paul L. Smith and Alan Dater.
 The film was released on March 31, 1973, by 20th Century Fox.
+Singer-songwriter Larry Gatlin also appears in the film and his song "Help Me" (here shortened to "Help") is performed in several sections throughout the film.
+Cash released a soundtrack album to accompany the film.

 Plot

 The movie depicts the story of Jesus, from life to death with resurrection on location in Israel, as narrated (and sung) by Cash.